dalveernayak/search-travel-package/readme.txt

 You can you to add Flights, Hotels, Vacations and Car Rentals and also can search by adding shortcode in page and posts

-Using this Wordpress Travel plugin, you can create, customize and add travel search boxes anywhere on your sites, thus generating commissions with Travelgrove's Affiliate program (registration needed).